skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 As a domain user we need to access resources within the environment.
 These resources are available via services such as HTTP, SMB, and LDAP.
 Primarily, Active Directory (AD) uses Kerberos to manage authentication to these services.

-## An Example That Fails
+## Example

 We're the domain user, `skyler.knecht@rayke.local`, and we would like to authenticate to the SMB service on `ws01.rayke.local`.

-We could use the NTLM protocol to authenticate with plaintext credentials, however, with Kerberos our credentials will be a Ticket Granting Ticket (TGT).
+Unlike other protocols such as NTLM, we cannot authenticate with a credential such as a username and password.
+Instead, we'll need to obtain Kerberos' credential, a Ticket Granting Ticket (TGT) and later a Service Ticket (ST).

 To obtain a TGT we must negotiate with a Key Distribution Center's (KDC) Authentication Service (AS).
 Thankfully a tool such as, [getTGT.py](https://github.com/fortra/impacket/blob/master/examples/getTGT.py), will automate the negotiation process.